jeets0522/CloudMLAcademy/aws-basics-masterclass/README.md

             list-checkin --> https://x7bhmyh7qhwnrpx3thousnpscq0ziawn.lambda-url.us-east-1.on.aws/
                 Copy this URL in bookings.html

+Step 7) Goto bucket and update the URL's for static website and list bookings in the html file

 Now open the static website url and make a booking and list bookings.